tamberg/fhnw-iot-bricks/README.md

 # FHNW IoT Bricks
 > Work in progress.
 Interested?
 Contact thomas.amberg@fhnw.ch
-## Building blocks for IoT use cases
+## Building blocks for distributed IoT use cases
 IoT Bricks enable IoT prototyping in a room, building or city.
 ## Simple, self-contained, connected
 IoT Bricks come with long range connectivity and a simple SDK.